okayolas/okayolas-cloud/Entries&Journals/ITISUS.md

 Whether we want to or not.
 Whether we agree, disagree, or can’t decide.

-We make mistakes we shouldn’t.
+We make mistakes we feel we shouldn’t or do not mean.
 We feel each other’s pain.
 We regret, we mourn, we lose — and we keep going.
+What else is there to do but figure it out and keep going?

 **It is us.**
 It will forever be us.